AS OF JAN 5, 2018 THIS MODEL IS IN STOCK READY TO SHIP!

-Only a limited quantity of this model are shipping in January so order now!!!
+Only a limited quantity of this model remain,,, so order now!!!

 The Republic p-47 Thunderbolt, also known as the Juggernaut or ‘Jug’, was the largest single engine fighter plane of its day.
 Originally designed as an interceptor it was later turned into one of the most versatile and durable ground attack aircraft of its generation.